×

 Pretty neat right?

-Well, today, I’m going to show you one technique that you can use to grab the data submitted in your form fields and forward it on to your favorite tracking tools.
+Well, today, I’ll show you one technique that you can use to grab the data submitted in your form fields and forward it to your favorite tracking tools.

 Now, we’ve got lots to cover so let’s dive in!